Waris Hussein Remembers... The Clothes in the Wardrobe

 Director Waris Hussein talks about his memories of making the 1993 TV drama The Clothes in the Wardrobe, adapted from the Alice Thomas Ellis novel by Martin Sherman.

 The Clothes in the Wardrobe is a tale of contrasts: Egypt and Croydon, love and religion, conformity and liberation.
-Adapted from the Alice Thomas Ellis novel by Martin Sherman and directed by Waris Hussein,
+Alice Thomas Ellis's novel was adapted for TV by Martin Sherman and directed by Waris Hussein.

-Waris talks about his memories of making it - being starstruck at getting to work with Jeanne Moreau and revelling in the chance of directing actors of the calibre of Joan Plowright, Julie Walters, David Threlfall and a pre Game of Thrones Lena Headey.
-He tells us of having to find last-minute locations in Egypt when those originally chosen looked like a Pinewood set with a palm tree, of the joy in watching Moreau and Plowright act being drunk and how he brought out the subversive humour.
+Waris talks about his memories of making the film, including being starstruck at getting to work with Jeanne Moreau and revelling in the chance of directing actors of the calibre of Joan Plowright, Julie Walters, David Threlfall and a pre-Game of Thrones Lena Headey.
+He tells us of having to find last-minute locations in Egypt when those originally chosen looked like a Pinewood set with a palm tree, of the joy in watching Moreau and Plowright act being drunk, and how he brought out the subversive humour.

-Over 30 years on from its first showing, Waris talks about the power of choice that the story represents, as relevant now as it ever was.
+Over 30 years on from its first showing, Waris talks about the power of choice that the story represents, which is as relevant now as it ever was.

 Credits